mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-reading-writing.md

 ```

 When writing to a file it must first be *opened*.
 While it is open, the information can be written to the file.
-After wrting all the information, the file must be closed.
+After writing all the information, the file must be closed.
 In the first example we explicitly opened, read and then closed the file.
-This time we've used the *with* statement to open the file - *with* is convenient becuse it takes care of closing the file and cleaning up when the script leaves the indented *with* section.
+This time we've used the *with* statement to open the file - *with* is convenient because it takes care of closing the file and cleaning up when the script leaves the indented *with* section.

 ```python
 with open(filename, "w") as file: